Gazi Hüseyin Pasha: Governor of Egypt

 Hüseyin Pasha was appointed the governor of Egypt Eyalet in 1635, succeeding Bakırcı Ahmed Pasha and serving until 1637.
 He was reportedly a cruel and violent governor who murdered for sport.
 From the very first day of his arrival in Egypt, when he confiscated his finance minister and advisors' temporary tents for his own, Hüseyin Pasha began a series of actions that made him widely disliked by the local populace.
 He brought with him to Egypt a large number of Druzes, who committed robberies in Cairo, the capital, and his men extorted money from the locals for an upcoming feast celebrating his arrival.
 Hüseyin Pasha was also involved in stealing wealthy locals' inheritances, so much so that it became a reliable way to exact revenge on an enemy by reporting to the Pasha that he or she had received an inheritance from a relative.
 He also often reportedly rode a horse through crowds of people and animals, swinging a sword, for recreation.
 Each month, he forced locals to trade in their bullion coin for adulterated metal and sent bureaucrats and officials to remote locations for sport.
 During his rule, he had over 1,200 people executed, not including those that he killed by his own hand.

 Despite his cruelty, Hüseyin Pasha was an able commander and leader of the local troops, which was a particularly difficult task in Egypt.
 He was attentive to government details in the divan and successfully decreased robbery and burglary in Egypt.

 After his dismissal from office in 1637,Sultan Murad IV demanded of him an audit of the Egyptian provincial treasury and public revenues, and for him to pay what he owed to the treasury.
 When he refused, the kaymakam (acting governor) who replaced him until the arrival of his successor jailed Hüseyin, and he was freed only when he paid a large sum.

 After Egypt

 During the Baghdat Campaign of Murad IV he was successful in capturing several forts.
 Sultan forgave him and appointed him as a member of his divan.
 He later on was appointed as the admiral of the Ottoman fleet.
 He was able to capture 30 corsair galleys in the Black sea.
-His next missions were in Ochakiv (now in Ukrania), Baghdad and Budapest.
+His next missions were in Ochakiv (now in Ukraine), Baghdad and Budapest.